weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 If you need to pass custom parameters, use the `weaviate.WeaviateClient` class to instantiate a client.
 This is the most flexible way to instantiate the client object.

-Please note that when directly instantiating a connection, you must connect to the server manually by calling the `.connect()` method.
+When you instantiate a connection directly, you have to call the `.connect()` method to connect to the server.

 <FilteredTextBlock
   text={PythonCode}